Logo-japid

 Short communication

-Introduction of a modified anchored suturing technique for enhanced flap stability in periodontal plastic surgery (the butterfly suture): a case series
+A modified anchored suturing technique for enhanced flap stability in periodontal plastic surgery: A case series

 Abstract